Book A Demo Today

 • Reinstall the backup after it is deemed safe, and watch out for future risks and threats, including phishing and suspicious emails and malicious links!

-In addition to the other protective measures, security software can also assist in detecting ransomware and ransomware attackers.
-Our software walks you through the steps to ensure nothing is missed and is also aligned with ISO 22301, the official standard for Business Continuity (BC).
-This means that you will, by default, identify any need for cyber security measures when setting up and maintaining your BC Plans.
 C2's Meridian allows you to create, store, manage, and distribute business continuity plans through smart automation and data collection.
-On top of this, we have created a host of business resilience tools that allow you to view and report on the data that matters most to your organisation, track your actions, and communicate on any incidents that may occur through our innovative incident management.
+On top of this, we have created a host of business resilience tools that allow you to view and report on the data that matters most to your organisation, track your actions, and communicate any incidents that may occur through our innovative incident management.
+Book a demo today to see it in action.